How to Clean a Dishwasher Filter (Step-by-Step Guide)

 Quick Answer: Remove the bottom dish rack, twist the cylindrical filter counterclockwise, lift it out, and scrub under warm running water with a soft brush and dish soap.
 For stubborn buildup, soak in warm water with 1 cup white vinegar for 15-20 minutes.
 The whole process takes under 5 minutes.

 Your dishes came out gritty.
 Or the dishwasher smells like last Tuesday’s leftovers.
-Or you just realized that thing at the bottom of your dishwasher is a filter, and you have never cleaned it.
+Or you just realized that thing at the bottom of your dishwasher is a filter.
+You have never cleaned it.

 All of those roads lead here.
 A clogged dishwasher filter is the most common cause of poor cleaning and drainage problems.
 Cleaning it takes less time than loading a full rack of plates.